CAOR-MINES-ParisTech/ukfm/docs/_sources/install.rst.txt

 Matlab
 --------------------------------------------------------------------------------

-The Matlab code has been tested with version R2019a without required any particular toolbox.
+The Matlab code has been tested with version R2019a without requiring any particular toolbox.
 To install:

 1. Download the repo: